kmt901/posthog-demo/README.md

 ## Seed historic usage data

 To be able to see valuable insights in your PostHog project you'll also need to add some historic event data.
 The `seed_demo_data.py` script creates some pseudo-random data which looks like real usage of the HogFlix app.
-You can run it as follows:
+You'll need to have the `500_names_and_emails.csv` in your `scripts` folder (see below on how to generate this)  and then you can run it as follows:

 ```
 python scripts/seed_demo_data.py -k <Project API Key>  -p https://<eu or us>.i.posthog.com -d 30 -i 100